xkunwu/xkunwu.github.io/projects/depth-hand/depth-hand.md

 A: If the detection looks flipped, then use left hand.
 This is due to the data bias in pre-trained model.
 Adding code to differentiate left/right hand will make the algorithm somewhat messy.

 ##### Q: The detection looks slower than hand/finger movements?
 A: This is by-design due to the [Momentum stabilizer](#Momentum-stabilizer): if the motion is mildly fast, the algorithm will gradually converge to the target location.
+For example, in the test sequence on the top, it's very evident to see that effect near the end of the sequence, when I was moving my hand quickly from top-right to bottom-left.
 It helps for the most of cases and make the algorithm more robust to outliers and noise.

 ##### Q: I observed flickering detection?
 A: This is also due to the Momentum stabilizer: if the motion is faster than the stabilizer can handle, there is a gap between the data and presumed center, i.e. cropped region is misaligned to the real data, so the algorithm can produce wrong detection.